distribworks/dkron/website/content/pro/email.md

   subjectPrefix: '[Staging] '
 ```

-Then you can configure each job with the following options:
+Then configure each job with the following options:

 Example: